TheImagingSource/tiscamera/doc/pages/backends.rst

 The columns can be read as follows:

 1. name
-2. v4l2 id - unique identifier used for ioctl commands
+2. V4L2 id - unique identifier used for ioctl commands
-3. v4l2 property type
+3. V4L2 property type
-4. description of the v4l2 property
+4. description of the V4L2 property

-For menus the index - name association is listed beneath the menu property
+For menus, the index/name association is listed beneath the menu property.

 Aravis
 ######

-Aravis is a userspace library that allows interaction with GigE Vision devices.
+Aravis is a user space library which allows interaction with GigE Vision devices.

-Since aravis works in the userspace performance limitations may apply.
+Since Aravis works in the user space, performance limitations may apply.
-To circumvent theses limitations read :ref:`real_time_threading`.
+To circumvent theses limitations, read :ref:`real_time_threading`.

 The source code for this backend can be found in *src/aravis/*

-For further reading, :any:`check out the documentation or mailiinglist<reading_aravis>`.
+For further reading, :any:`check out the documentation or mailing list<reading_aravis>`.

-UsbVision
+USB3 Vision
 ^^^^^^^^^

 .. note::